fearmexxx/starkfleet-submission/README.md

 ## 🎮 Overview

-StarkFleet Clash is a 1v1 turn-based strategy game where players:
+StarkFleet Clash is a pvp turn-based strategy game where players:
 - Place their fleet secretly on a 10×10 grid
 - Commit their board using a Merkle root (Pedersen hash)
 - Take turns attacking opponent coordinates